 Anticipated closing costs

-There are certain normal fees associated with closing the sale of a house.
-These costs are often divided between the buyer and seller, as dictated in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in Texas to help lead you through your process.
+There are certain typical fees linked to closing the sale of a house.
+These fees are often split between the buyer and seller, as directed in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in Texas to help guide you through your deal.

 • Points (optional)